drkrillo/docs/creator/sdk7/3d-essentials/text.md

 To add text as a label on an existing entity, you create a second entity that has the `TextShape` component and set it as a child of the other entity.

-### Use the Scene Editor
+### Use the Scene Editor in Creator Hub

-The easiest way to place text in-world is add a **Text** [Smart item](../scene-editor/interactivity/smart-items.md) visually on the [Scene Editor](../scene-editor/get-started/about-editor.md).
-You can then set all the available fields on the Scene Editor's
+The easiest way to place text in-world is add a **Text** [Smart item](../scene-editor/interactivity/smart-items.md) visually on the Scene Editor.
+You can then set all the available fields on the Scene Editor's UI.

 ![](../../../.gitbook/assets/text-smart-item.png)